the Silver Knolls Community Organization's website

 Community Yard Sale:

-The 23rd Annual Silver Knolls Community Yard sale will be
+Our 23rd Annual Silver Knolls Community Yard sale took

 this link to read the current Silver

 Hills development plan, in pdf format.

 Warning this is a very large file, containing

 contacts in public office and how to reach them.

 North Valleys Master Plan in pdf format, from the